Mellanox/docker-sriov-plugin/README.md

     In some cases there would be need to map bonded device directly without additional layer and without consuming any extra mac address.
 In such cases this passthrough plugin driver will be equally useful.

-In some sense both modes are similar to passthrough mode of KVM or similar virtulization technology.
+In some sense both modes are similar to passthrough mode of KVM or similar virtualization technology.

 With this plugin based interfaces, there is no limitation of IP address subnet for netdevice of container and netdevice of host.
 Any container can have any ip address, same or different subnet as that of host or other containers.